-Andhra Pradesh Assembly elections: Jagan Mohan Reddy’s YSR Congress Party surges ahead
+Andhra Pradesh Assembly elections: Jagan Reddy’s YSR Congress Party looks set for landslide win

-Exit polls have thrown up mixed predictions for the Telugu Desam Party and the YSR Congress Party.
+Exit polls had thrown up mixed predictions for the Telugu Desam Party and the YSR Congress Party.

 Counting of votes for 175 Assembly constituencies in Andhra Pradesh got under way.
-In early trends, the YSR Congress Party was leading in 126 seats, while the incumbent Telugu Desam Party was ahead in just 26 seats, the Election Commission said.
-The Jana Sena had a lead in one seat.
+With 172 leads in, the YSR Congress Party was leading in 143 seats, while the incumbent Telugu Desam Party was ahead in just 27 seats, the Election Commission said.
+The Jana Sena had a lead in two seats.

 Voting in Andhra Pradesh was held on April 11, concurrently with the Lok Sabha polls during the first phase of the General Elections.
 The 2019 Assembly elections are the first following the bifurcation of Andhra Pradesh in 2014.